Kemijärvi, Finland Guide

 Day Trips

 Approximately 1 hour 45 minutes by car Rovaniemi, the official hometown of Santa Claus, offers a magical experience year-round.
 Visit Santa Claus Village, cross the Arctic Circle, and explore the Arktikum Museum to learn about Arctic history and culture.
-Enjoy reindeer and husky sled rides, snowmobiling, and the stunning Northern Lights in winter.
-In summer, hike in the surrounding forests, fish in the rivers, and experience the Midnight Sun.
+In winter, enjoy snow activities like reindeer sleigh rides and snowmobiling.
+In summer, hike in the surrounding forests and enjoy the midnight sun.

 Travel Time